domesticatedviking/TextyMcSpeechy/README.md

 - This is probably the fastest possible way to record a dataset, and is ideal for making a clone of one's own voice.
 - `dataset_recorder.sh` takes any metadata.csv file as input and interactively records voice samples for every phrase it references under the proper file name.
 - a sample `metadata.csv` file is included.
 I'm still experimenting to see what kinds of phrases will result in the best voice clones.

-## MAJOR FEATURE UPDATE May 24 2024
-- The latest commit includes a completely overhauled TTS dojo, with the ability to generate and listen to tts voices while training
-- Output still needs some polishing but otherwise everything seems to work quite well.
-- My focus over the next few weeks will be less on the development of this project and more on what I can make using this project.